 Toor dal.
 This adds the density and little protein to the dish.
 Indian stores carry this at approximately $4 for two pounds.
 Which is good enough, you can use it for making dal or lentil curry.
 If you are looking into Indian recipes, I would say, its a good investment.
 Otherwise, you may skip using it, and still, this spice mix will serve the purposes.

 Black Pepper.
 The rasam cannot be made without the black pepper, where this ingredient is originated in South India.
-This aids for good digestion, a great antioxidant, and Healthline also says so.
 I would strongly advise using the whole black pepper, which has got an intense flavor and that hits your tongue while eating.

 Cumin seeds.
-A nice flavor enhancer and also great for digestion.
-The other side of the world using this spice for centuries and believes that it may help for better digestions and for fat reduction.
+A nice flavor enhancer.
+The other side of the world using this spice for centuries.
 You may refer Healthline for more advantages of using cumin seeds.
 Most stores carry cumin seeds either in the spices aisle or in specialty isle.
 Online stores also a good place to locate this spice.

 Coriander seeds.
 Another important ingredient is responsible for aroma in this mixture.
 It provides depth for this classic Indian recipe.
 Never skip this, and you will pat yourself for whipping up a rich and best rasam that everyone will give their heart for.